chybrydra/note-rest-service/Readme.md

 ### <a name="example-usages"></a> 3.
 Example usages
 ##### Example usages using Postman
 > For Docker Toolbox use docker-machine ip instead of `localhost`.
 Command to find docker-machine ip is `docker-machine ip`.
->
-> Instead of reading this point, you can go to ```http://localhost:8084/api/swagger-ui.html``` which contains swagger-ui service documentation.

 (1) Create GET request at ```http://localhost:8084/api/notes``` and send.
 This should return information that no notes were found because no notes were persisted yet.